 Yes, the majority of small backyard ponds will need a pump.
 Natural ponds can survive without a pump for several reasons.
-They are often much more densely planted than man-made ponds, which helps oxygenate the water and naturally absorb fish waste.
+They are often much more densely planted than man-made ponds, which help oxygenate the water and naturally absorb fish waste.
 Natural ponds are also on the large side, and the fish that live there are likely smaller native species that have adapted to this sort of environment.

-These sorts of fish live on insects, larvae or plant matter and leave behind little food waste, which helps maintain the natural balance.
-Finally, most natural ponds are connected to outside water sources such as streams, or are otherwise wide enough for the weather to sufficiently agitate the surface to avoid stagnation.
-All of these features can keep a natural pond balanced, but are not available to man-made ponds.
+These sorts of fish live on insects, larvae, or plant matter and leave behind little food waste, which helps maintain the natural balance.
+Finally, most natural ponds are connected to outside water sources such as streams or are otherwise wide enough for the weather to sufficiently agitate the surface to avoid stagnation.
+All of these features can keep a natural pond balanced but are not available to man-made ponds.

-Most backyard ponds are on the smaller side, and are not usually more than a couple of feet deep.
+Most backyard ponds are on the smaller side and are not usually more than a couple of feet deep.
 Because of these limitations, the water is going to need a pump to keep things circulating.
-Pond pumps often pull the water into a small filter, and then release it back into the pond from a few inches off the surface to create a waterfall effect.
+Pond pumps often pull the water into a small filter and then release it back into the pond from a few inches off the surface to create a waterfall effect.
 This not only circulates and cleans the water, but also oxygenates the pond to keep your fish healthy.

 If you choose to not add a pump to your pond, you will have to use other means to make sure your water doesn’t become stagnate.
-To provide oxygen, you will need to provide a multitude of aquatic plants, and make sure those plants are getting sufficient sunlight.
+To provide oxygen, you will need to provide a multitude of aquatic plants and make sure those plants are getting sufficient sunlight.
 You will also need to stock the pond sparingly, ideally with small fish that are known for eating insect larvae.
-Still water bodies attract pests such as mosquitoes, who lay their eggs in the water.
+Still, water bodies attract pests such as mosquitoes, who lay their eggs in the water.

 If you live in a cold climate zone where temperatures dip below freezing in the winter, a pump will be an absolute necessity for your small pond.
 While hardy fish can survive in freezing temperatures, they can’t survive without oxygen.
 Small ponds can freeze over at the surface, blocking the exchange of gases and suffocating your fish.
-A pump, heater or de-icer is necessary in these conditions to keep the water moving and prevent it from freezing solid.
+A pump, heater, or de-icer is necessary for these conditions to keep the water moving and prevent it from freezing solid.